kookkui/SoloRPGs/PBtA/SoloRPGs/2-Bestiaries/Just One Sword/PIRATE.md

 move: "Near"
 morale: "8"
 special: "Flurry: pirate attacks twice, dealing d4 each time."
-description: "They sail the waterways and raid ships and ports to line their pockets."
+description: "*They sail the waterways and raid ships and ports to line their pockets.*"
 ```